liamkf/msfastbuild/README.md

 ![msfastbuild example image](http://liam.flookes.com/msfastbuild.png "msfastbuild example")

+*** Archived ***

-msfastbuild is a utility to make it easier to use [FASTBuild](https://github.com/fastbuild/fastbuild) with Visual Studio vcxproj and solution files.
+msfastbuild is a utility to make it easier to use [FASTBuild](https://github.com/fastbuild/fastbuild) with Visual Studio 2015 vcxproj and solution files.
 The goal is to be able to take advantage of FASTBuild's nifty caching and distribution without needing to hack out a bff file (FASTBuild's build file format) as it can be confusing at first and annoying if it's not your project or you already have everything in your project files.

 The bff file it generates can also be a good starting point for a custom made bff file. msfastbuild hashes the Visual Studio projects so it will only regenerate the bff file if things change and can take advantage of FASTBuild's speedy 'nothing to build' checks.

-It's a work in progress, but it has been used successfully with the majority of Visual Studio 2015 projects attempted.
+It's a work in progress, but it has been used successfully for many Visual Studio 2015 projects.
 The VSIX plugin for Visual Studio 2015 adds "FASTBuild Project" and "FASTBuild solution" options to the Build menu, and it should also be usable from the commandline.

 ## Setup